wazuh/wazuh-documentation/source/integrations-guide/elastic-stack/index.rst

          For testing purposes, you can avoid SSL verification by replacing ``cacert => "</PATH/TO/LOCAL/ELASTICSEARCH>/root-ca.pem"`` with ``ssl_certificate_verification => false``.

-         If you are using composable index templates and the _index_template API, set the optional parameter `legacy_template => false <https://opensearch.org/docs/latest/tools/logstash/ship-to-opensearch/#optional-parameters>`__.
+         If you aren't using composable index templates and the _index_template API, remove the `legacy_template => false <https://opensearch.org/docs/latest/tools/logstash/ship-to-opensearch/#optional-parameters>`__ parameter.

 Running Logstash
 ^^^^^^^^^^^^^^^^